bolotKasybekov/audit-aws/README.md

 ## Description
-This composite will monitor all supported AWS services and report best practices violations.
+This composite will monitor all supported AWS services and report best practices violations

 ## Hierarchy